 At The Law Office of Mark B. Jones, we offer a broad range of family legal services, including negotiation, mediation, and litigation, to help you obtain as favorable an outcome as possible.
 Attorney Mark B. Jones is a certified family law mediator who has successfully negotiated many settlements for his clients in the past and is a BV-rated attorney under the Martindale-Hubbell rating.
 As an experienced mediator, he understands the importance of communication and will work hard to keep you fully informed of all the developments in your case.
 Attorney Jones’ mediation experience will also be particularly useful in a rather tough negotiations room with an ex-spouse.

-What Does Mediation Entail?
+What Does Mediation Entail in Texas?

 Divorce mediation is a private process facilitated by a neutral third person (a mediator).
 The mediator helps divorcing couples reach a mutually satisfactory settlement of the issues in their case, including child support, custody and visitation, alimony, and property division.
 Keep in mind that a mediator does not act as a judge, arbitrator, or counselor, but rather assists the spouses in reaching a voluntary agreement.